AzracStudios/jpm/README.md

-CWP is a powerfull CLI tool that helps you in creating web projects quickly.
+CWP is a CLI tool that helps you in creating web projects quickly.
+This project was built to understand how CLIs work.
 The available project templates are:
 * **Web CSS** (Simple Html project with css for styling)
 * **Web SCSS** (Simple Html project with scss for styling)
 * **Web SASS** (Simple Html project with sass for styling)